 In 1915, Hooper’s average dipped to .235, but he compensated by collecting 89 walks, fifth best in the league, and posting a respectable .342 on-base percentage.
-Once again, he saved his best work for the World Series, when he helped Boston finish off Philadelphia in five games with a .350 batting average and two home runs, both of which came in the final game of the Series, making Hooper only the second player in World Series history to homer twice in the same game.
+Once again, he saved his best work for the World Series, when he helped Boston finish off the Philadelphia Phillies in five games with a .350 batting average and two home runs, both of which came in the final game of the Series, making Hooper only the second player in World Series history to homer twice in the same game.
 (Both homers bounced into Baker Bowl’s temporary stands; today they would be considered ground-rule doubles.)

-After another championship in 1916, and a disappointing second-place finish nine games behind the Chicago White Sox the following year, Hooper’s Red Sox entered the 1918 season in a tenuous position.
-Although Boston’s roster suffered fewer losses to the military and war-related industries than other teams, the lineup managed a woeful team average of .249, the third-worst in the American League; Hooper posted a .289 average and a .405 slugging percentage (second on the team to Babe Ruth in both categories).
+After another world championship in 1916, and a disappointing second-place finish nine games behind the Chicago White Sox the following year, Hooper’s Red Sox entered the 1918 season in a tenuous position.
+Although Boston’s roster suffered fewer losses to the military and war-related industries than other teams, the lineup managed a woeful team average of .249, the third-worst in the American League; Hooper posted a .289 batting average and a .405 slugging percentage (second on the team to Babe Ruth in both categories).
 He also helped the team to another pennant in a war-shortened season (126 games) that ended with a dramatic labor challenge during the World Series.